mejiaj/govcon-sandbox/README.md

 1. Apply the [USA Tag markup](https://designsystem.digital.gov/components/tag/#component-code) to the list items [`example-tags`] inside example list.
 1. Use the [card component example](https://designsystem.digital.gov/components/tag/#component-code) to apply default card markup to the callout section list labelled `card-default-example`.
 1. Add a utility class to change the background color (_and text color if needed_).
-1. Use the collection component [code example](https://designsystem.digital.gov/components/collection/#component-code) to section labelled `example-collection-headers`.
+1. Use the headings variant of collection component [code example](https://designsystem.digital.gov/components/collection/#component-code) to section labelled `example-collection-headers`.
 1. Apply collection calendar variant [code example](https://designsystem.digital.gov/components/collection/#component-code) to section labelled `example-collection-headers`.
-1. Finally apply layout classes.
+1. Finally we're going to apply layout classes.
 Start at the top section labelled `example-grid-row` and apply the grid row classes.
-Then apply layout grid classes to the `<main>` and `<aside>` elements to create a two column grid.
+1. Apply layout grid classes to the `<main>` and `<aside>` elements to create a two column grid.
+1. Use [utility settings](https://designsystem.digital.gov/utilities/layout-grid/#utilities-settings) to enable the `tablet-lg` breakpoint in [`_uswds-theme.scss`].
+1. Use [responsive variants](https://designsystem.digital.gov/utilities/layout-grid/#responsive-variants-2) to define an 8-col content section and a 4-col wide sidebar with your newly enabled breakpoint.

 ### Theming & customization

+**Branch:** `03-theming`

-TK
+**URL:** TK

+Now that we have structure and basic theming setup.
+Let's start customizing and applying our "brand" colors.

+**Exercise**

+1. Go to theme settings stylesheet [`_uswds-theme.scss`].
+Use color from either Banner or Identifier to define primary theme colors. _Learn more about [theme colors](https://designsystem.digital.gov/colors/theme)_
+1. Update Banner & Identifier theme settings with new primary token.
+1. Set identifier secondary links to primary lightest color.
+1. Modify theme setting for [focus color](https://designsystem.digital.gov/documentation/settings/#general-settings) and set to primary theme color.
+1. Add base theme color settings to match your new primary color.
+1. Add accent theme color settings to match your new primary colors. _Hint: Use [USWDS color wheel](https://designsystem.digital.gov/design-tokens/color/overview/#uswds-color-wheels) to help_.
+1. Find and update hero image theme setting.
+Use sample WEBP images from `assets/project/img/hero` directory.
+1. Cleanup first callout card.
+Fix contrast issues.

 ### _Beyond_

+**Branch:** `04-beyond`

-TK
+**URL:** TK

+Here we're going to refine our design customize some components.

+**Exercise**

 ## Resources